-Policy number — for new policy drafts, this section should remain blank until a number is assigned by Management Services.
+Policy number — for new policy drafts, this section should remain blank until a number is assigned by the Administrative Policy Program Manager.
 For revisions, this number will remain unchanged.

 Original issue date — for policy revisions and/or rescission, should be the date the policy was originally approved by Executive Council.
 For new policies, list “new”.